 Dolce Vita Hotel

 If you aren’t looking for luxury, but do want a great place to stay with HUGE rooms, the Dolce Vita Hotel is a great option.
 This is our hotel of choice when we are in Puerto Princesa.
 Dolce Vita Hotel has a big property located in a converted estate.
 The property has on-site outdoor spa services and a playground for children.
 It also has a lifesized topless statue dedicated to Marilyn Monroe courtesy of the former estate owners that adds a touch of curiosity to the ambiance.
-You can find the prices and availability of the Dolce Vita Hotel on Booking.com here or on Hotels Combined here, and on Agoda here.
+You can find the prices and availability of the Dolce Vita Hotel on Booking.com here and on Agoda here.

 Have you traveled to Puerto Princesa Philippines?
 Tell us about your experiences in the comments.
 Or swing over to our Facebook page and share a photo.
 We would love to share in your journey.